Shahnaz200/Shahnaz200/README.md

 I am Shahnaz Vatankhah,a curious person who likes to know more about programming and web development.

-I am currently learning web deveiopment in @HackYourFuture and,
+I learned more about web deveiopment in @HackYourFuture and,

 I am eager to connect with different companies in this field so that I can spread what I have learned.